Manuscript Submission Guidelines

 - CITATIONS AND REFERENCES

 JATI-Journal of Southeast Asian Studies is following the APA (American Psychological Association) style in order to cite various sources.
 This APA Citation Guide, revised according to the 6th edition of the APA manual, provides the general format for in-text citations and the reference page.
-For more guidance, please refer to the latest Publication Manual of APA.
+For more guidance, please refer to the latest Publication Manual of APA (version 7).

 Please do not include footnotes or endnotes in the manuscript.
 All citations must be referred to the references list and please do not include the references which did not cite in the text or manuscript.